khakhalin/notes/01_Tools_and_Logistics.md

 * Crazy fact: a built-in `round()` (not the one from math / numpy) rounds both 1.5 and 2.5 to 2 (always **rounds edge cases towards even numbers**).
 Apparently that's to fight the bias of floating number representation ([ref](https://realpython.com/python-rounding/)).
 * Sweetest way to **iterate through a dictionary**: `for key,val in d.items():`.
 * In **list comprehensions**, if you want to sometimes return nothing, move `if` to the end: then you don't have to write `else`: `[x for x in y if a]`.

+Other notes:
+* As strings are immutable, slicing a string creates a copy, and thus is O(N) rather than O(1). [ref](https://www.byte-by-byte.com/strings/)

 ## Matplotlib
 * Brief intro from Brad Solomon: https://realpython.com/python-matplotlib-guide/